 - help consumers to make informed and healthy food choices

-Currently, Choices has national programmes in The Netherlands, Belgium, Poland and Czech Republic and has established cooperation with other European, Latin American and Asian countries.
+Currently, Choices has member programs in Czech Republic, Nigeria, Argentina and China (in preparation) and has established cooperation with other Asian, African and European countries.
 The Choices Programme is an initiative growing every day and its visibility around the world continues to increase.

 In parallel to the programme’s development, independent scientific research into the effects of the Choices logo is being carried out by many scientists around the world and summarised in a research overview.